JayeshK008/ENEX/readme.md

-# Endogenous Augmentation for NER
+# Exogenous and Endogenous Augmentation for NER
+### Exogenous Augmentation -> /Exogenous

+# Endogenous Augmentation

 Welcome to the *Endogenous Augmentation* project!
 This repository contains code for training and testing a Named Entity Recognition (NER) model with endogenous augmentation techniques.
 The project includes scripts for training (train.py) and testing (test.py), with a pre-trained model saved in the Models directory.